 Wrapping it all up

-Working your way through the steps above isn’t something you’ll be able to do overnight.
+Working your way through our 6 step guide to strategy implementation isn't something you'll be able to do overnight.
 It will take a good few weeks, and probably a few iterations.
-But don’t let that be an excuse not to start.
-I wish I had a statistic to quantify it, but I can tell you without question that when our clients follow the above process – their strategy implementation succeeds far more often than it fails.
+But don't let that be an excuse not to start.
+I wish I had a statistic to quantify it, but I can tell you without question that when our clients follow the above process - their strategy implementation succeeds far more often than it fails.

-As always, I’d love to hear your thoughts about our strategy implementation steps.
+As always, I'd love to hear your thoughts about our guide to strategy implementation.
 Leave us a comment below or get in touch with social media!